The Hypersonic Arms Race: Who’s Winning and Why It Matters

 Hypersonic weapons don’t just add speed — they compress decision time.
 A hypersonic missile traveling at Mach 8 covers 100 miles in about 75 seconds.
 Political and military leaders would have minutes, not hours, to decide how to respond.
 This time compression raises serious concerns about escalation risk and the potential for miscalculation.

 The hypersonic arms race is reshaping military strategy and driving new investments in detection, tracking, and interception technologies.
-It’s also accelerating the development of hypersonic aircraft — both military and, eventually, civilian.
+It’s also accelerating the development of hypersonic aircraft engines — both military and, eventually, civilian.

 Explore hypersonic aircraft in our Speed Comparison chart and learn about the engines that power these incredible speeds.